Madan Mitra: Personal life

-Madan Mitra is married to Mrs. Archana Mitra.
+Madan Mitra is married to Archana Mitra.
 They have two sons, Swarup Mitra and Subhorup Mitra.
 While Swarup is a businessman, Subhorup is a youth politician.
 Swarup's son Maharup was born in 2015.
+Mitra debuted his acting career with Haranath Chakraborty's film Oh!
+Lovely in August 2023.

+Filmography

 Controversies

 In 2012, Mitra questioned the morals of Suzette Jordan, the Park Street rape victim for befriending strangers at 2 am.

 On 13 December 2014, Mitra was arrested by the Central Bureau of Investigation for his alleged role in Saradha Group financial scandal.
 Mamata Banerjee claimed that the arrest was an example of political vendetta of the Bharatiya Janata Party.
 While in jail, he was admitted to a hospital in November 2015 after he complained of "uneasiness".
 In September 2016, he was granted bail and hasn't been admitted to the hospital since.

 Mitra was interrogated by the Enforcement Directorate in September 2017 following the Narada sting operation.

-On 17 May 2021, he along with senior minister in the Mamata Banerjee cabinet, Subrata Mukherjee, MLA and minister Firhad Hakim and former Mayor of Kolkata Sovan Chatterjee has been arrested by Central Bureau of Investigation from their house in connection with the Narada sting operation..He was granted bail on 28 May 2021.
+On 17 May 2021, he along with senior minister in the Mamata Banerjee cabinet, Subrata Mukherjee, MLA and minister Firhad Hakim and former Mayor of Kolkata Sovan Chatterjee have been arrested by Central Bureau of Investigation from their house in connection with the Narada sting operation.
+He was granted bail on 28 May 2021.